tebe-m/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-global_variables - Lists environment variables.
+5-local_variables - lists all local variables and environment variables, and functions.